-House to vote on landmark abortion rights legislation, as Dems slam Supreme Court for decision on Texas law
+House approves major abortion-rights bill as Dems slam Supreme Court over Texas abortion ruling

 Bill virtually certain not to become law due to Senate filibuster

-Democrats on Friday are set to vote on a bill to guarantee a woman's right to abortion nationwide, which would go even further than Roe v.
+In a nearly party-line vote Friday, the House of Representatives approved a Democrat-backed bill to guarantee a woman's right to abortion nationwide, which goes even further than Roe v.
 Wade in an effort to stem the tide of pro-life legislation on the state level.

+A GOP-led motion to recommit – essentially a procedural delay tactic – failed on a 210-219 party-line vote right ahead of the final vote.
+The tally on the vote to pass the bill was 218-211, with one Democrat voting against it.
+That Democrat was Rep. Henry Cuellar, D-Texas.

-The bill, led by Rep. Judy Chu, D-Calif., is very unlikely to become law because Republicans are expected to filibuster it in the Senate if it is ever brought up there.
-But the historic move underscores Democrats' commitment to unrestricted abortion rights.
+Led by Rep. Judy Chu, D-Calif., the legislation is very unlikely to become law because Republicans are expected to filibuster it in the Senate if it is ever brought up there.
+But the historic move underscored Democrats' commitment to unrestricted abortion rights.

 "Abortion care is a fundamental human right," Rep. Ayanna Pressley, D-Mass., said.